 Some other forms of warts, like Molluscum Contagiosum crop often in children and tend to disappear after 12-18 months by themselves.

 More Information: For a glossary on minor surgery terms, click here

 We provide Minor Surgery / Skin Surgery for Lipomas, Cysts, Warts, Moles, Skin Tags, Xanthelasmas and Split Earlobes in Maidenhead, Berkshire, which is near Windsor and Ascot and Heathrow Airport and close to London, South Buckinghamshire, South Oxfordshire, Hampshire and Surrey.
-We are adjacent to Henley-On-Thames, Marlow, and Twyford.
-We are close to Slough, Bracknell, Basingstoke, Egham, Gerrards Cross, Chalfont St Peter, Northolt, Harrow, Wembley, Rickmansworth, Richmond, Twickenham, Staines, Virginia Water, Sunningdale and Sunninghill, Ruislip, Reading, Wokingham, West Drayton, Uxbridge, Farnborough, Woking, Guildford.
-Oxford, Banbury, Milton Keynes, Coventry, Essex, Sussex, Kent, Swindon, Portsmouth, Bristol, Bath, Brighton, Eastborne and Southhampton are all no more than an 45 minutes to 2 hours away.
-We are also accessible to certain locations in South Wales
+TVSS are adjacent to Henley-On-Thames, Marlow, and Twyford.
+Also, we are close to Slough, Bracknell, Basingstoke, Egham and Gerrards Cross.
+Chalfont St Peter, Northolt, Harrow and Wembley.
+Rickmansworth, Richmond, Twickenham, Staines and Virginia Water.
+Sunningdale and Sunninghill, Ruislip, Reading, Wokingham and West Drayton.
+Uxbridge, Farnborough, Woking, Guildford.
+Oxford, Banbury, Milton Keynes and Coventry.
+Essex, Sussex, Kent, Swindon, Portsmouth and Bristol, Bath, Brighton, Eastborne and Southhampton are all no more than an 45 minutes to 2 hours away.
+Via the M4 we are also accessible to certain locations in South Wales